 When should you see a doctor?

 There are a number of symptoms that mean you should see a GP even if you do not have any other lung problems.
+If your symptoms get worse, you should look out for these warning signs.
 They include:

 - If a fever, wheezing or headache becomes worse or severe.